The Big Night (1951 film): Plot

 Cooper takes George to one of Judge's haunts, where George encounters the conman who robbed him and wins a fight with him.
-At another club, he also meets Cooper's girlfriend Julie (Dorothy Comingore) and her sister Marion (Joan Lorring) and has his first drink.
-George is entranced by a Black singer (Mauri Leighton, credited as Mauri Lynn) and tries to compliment the singer as they leave, but he uses an unintentionally racist phrase that he regrets.
+At another club, he also meets Cooper's girlfriend Julie, and has his first drink.
+George is entranced by Terry Angelus, a Black singer and tries to awkwardly compliment her on her talent and beauty as they leave, but uses a racist phrase that he immediately regrets.

-At Julie's apartment, George passes out but wakes to find that Marion has been watching him.
-She expresses sympathy and concern and the two kiss, but George reacts hostilely and leaves when he finds that Marion had tried to hide his gun.
+At Julie's apartment, George passes out but wakes to find that her sister Marion has been watching him.
+She expresses sympathy and concern for him and the two kiss, but George reacts with hostility, and leaves when he finds that Marion had tried to hide his gun.
 At Judge's newspaper, he learns the journalist's address and goes there to confront him.
-Facing George's gun, Judge explains that he had punished Andy because Frances, the missing girlfriend at the birthday party, was his sister and that she had killed herself when Andy would not marry her.
+Facing George's gun, Judge explains that he had punished Andy because Frances, the missing girlfriend at the birthday party, was his sister, and that she had killed herself when Andy would not marry her.
 George cannot bring himself to shoot Judge, but the writer attacks him and in the struggle, Judge is shot.
 George seeks shelter with Marion and Cooper for a while, but when he returns to the bar, he sees that police have come to arrest his father for Judge's shooting.
 Afraid and confused and still holding the gun, George confesses but learns that Judge was only wounded.
 His father explains that he had not been able to marry Frances because was still married to George's mother, who had run off with another man.
 Andy had not wanted his son to grow up hating his mother.
 He persuades George to surrender the gun, and the two, professing their love for each other, go away with the police.